StackStorm/st2/docs/source/install/config.rst

 Serve WebUI files from the API server
 -------------------------------------

-By default, static WebUI files are served on the API server.
-This means you can access the web interface by going to ``http://<api host>:<api port>/webui``.
+By default, static WebUI files are served by python SimpleHTTPServer.
+This means you can access the web interface by going to ``http://<api host>/``.

-For production deployments, we encourage you to disable this option by settings ``api.serve_webui_files`` option to ``False`` and use nginx, Apache or a similar dedicated web server to serve those static files.
+For production deployments, we encourage you use nginx, Apache or a similar dedicated web server to serve those static files.

 .. include:: /engage.rst